 In the beginning phase you must be much stricter with adherence and your choices will be more limited.Intermediate

 In time, you'll see some improvement in your symptoms and as that happens you can bring back more fruit and nuts.
 You can be less strict with adherence.Advanced

 If you've made a lot of progress in reducing Candida symptoms, then you may move into a Candida diet that consists of more complex carbohydrates and even less strict guidelines.

-The Candida diet can be very challenging to live with, there's no way to candy coat it.
-Pun intended.
+The Candida diet can be very challenging to live with in the beginning, there's no way to candy coat it.
 It also takes time for your body to adjust.
-Initially you will feel tired and hungry as you adjust to the lower level of carbohydrates and your Candida screams for you to feed it.
+Initially, you will feel tired and hungry as you adjust to the lower level of carbohydrates and your Candida screams for you to feed it.

-However, it's important to keep in mind that the diet that yeast will force you to eat, is actually a very healthy diet and the one you should have been eating any ways.
-The human body was not genetically designed to eat sugar, alcohol, caffeine, white flour, refined foods, grains, potatoes, beans etc. The diet that I outline on this page is basically a slightly modified version of the Paleolithic diet, which many health experts are now saying is the diet that we were supposed to eat and is what is needed to encourage optimal health on all levels.
-I encourage you to learn more about the Paleolithic diet,
+However, it's important to keep in mind that the diet that yeast will force you to eat, is actually a very healthy diet and the one you should have been eating anyways.
+The human body was not genetically designed to eat sugar, alcohol, caffeine, white flour, refined foods, grains, potatoes, beans, etc. The diet that I outline on this page is basically a low-carb version of the Paleolithic diet, which many health experts are now saying is the diet that we were supposed to eat and is what is needed to encourage optimal health on all levels.
+I encourage you to learn more about the Paleolithic diet.

 If you need support, guidance or education in setting up your diet, you may find a phone consultation with Cynthia to be very helpful.